scottlet/wordpress-theme-builder/README.md

 Then ```gulp``` to run the livereload local server ( http://localhost:9000 )

 Fill out the usual WordPress configuration information, log in and change your theme to the Wordpress Theme Builder theme (or whatever you called yours :))

+### Building
+`NODE_ENV=production gulp deploy` will build and gzip/brotli compress the assets then zip them into an installable zip in `dist` that you can install using your site's themes uploader.

 [![Known Vulnerabilities](https://snyk.io/test/github/scottbert/wordpress-theme-builder/badge.svg?targetFile=package.json)](https://snyk.io/test/github/scottbert/wordpress-theme-builder?targetFile=package.json)